-You will be presented to this pop up window where you can set up a new event based on a mix of conditions.
+You will be presented with this pop-up window where you can set up a new event based on a mix of conditions.
 Choices are up to you but let’s what we have:

-- Pixel: in case you have several (like us), you will see the option to switch the related Pixel.
-On this example, we chose our Krows Digital’s Pixel.
+- Pixel: in case you have several (like us), you will see the option to switch to the related Pixel.
+In this example, we chose Krows Digital’s Pixel.

 - Website Event: choose to focus on people who visited your website (All URL Traffic) or on any event you already set up.